dahak-metagenomics/dahak/README.md

 # Dahak

-dahak is a software suite that integrates state-of-the-art open source tools for metagenomic analyses.
+Dahak is a software suite that integrates state-of-the-art open source tools for metagenomic analyses.
 Tools in the dahak software suite will perform various steps in metagenomic analysis workflows including data pre-processing, metagenome assembly, taxonomic and functional classification, genome binning, and gene assignment.
 We aim to deliver the analytical framework as a robust and reliable containerized workflow system, which will be free from dependency, installation, and execution problems typically associated with other open-source bioinformatics solutions.
 This will maximize the transparency, data provenance (i.e., the process of tracing the origins of data and its movement through the workflow), and reproducibility.

 ## Getting Started